Deltarune: Alternate route

-During Chapter 2, the player can initiate an alternate route (commonly referred to as the "Snowgrave", "weird", or "genocide" route) by backtracking and forcing Noelle to freeze every enemy encountered.
-Spamton, a spambot normally encountered in an optional sidequest that leads to his superboss fight, sells the powerful Thorn Ring to Noelle, which she can then equip.
-Subsequently, during the battle with Berdly, Kris orders Noelle to use her new spell, Snowgrave.
-After initially resisting, she freezes Berdly whole, becoming shaken by her own actions and too exhausted to participate in Queen's plans.
-Ralsei informs Queen of the Roaring preemptively, which prevents her battle.
-With the Darkners' absence, Spamton is able to take over Queen's mansion and attempts to stop Kris before being frozen by Noelle as they seal the Fountain.
-In the Light World, Berdly is found in a coma, leading Noelle to question if the events in the Dark World really were a dream.
-Chapter 2 ends identically to that of the normal route, with Kris opening a Dark Fountain.
+During Chapter 2, players can initiate an alternate route (commonly referred to as the "Snowgrave" route, the "Weird" route, or "Side B") by backtracking and forcing Noelle to freeze every enemy encountered.
+Spamton, a spambot normally encountered in an optional sidequest that leads to his secret boss fight, sells the player a powerful Thorn Ring item for Noelle to equip.
+Subsequently, during a battle with Berdly, the player orders Noelle to use a new spell, Snowgrave, to freeze him whole.
+With Noelle too exhausted to participate in Queen's plans, Ralsei informs her of the Roaring preemptively and prevents her battle.
+Spamton, who has taken over much of Queen's mansion, attempts to stop Kris before being frozen by Noelle.
+After sealing the Fountain, Berdly is found unresponsive in the Light World, leading Noelle to question if the events in the Dark World were real.
+Chapter 2 otherwise ends the same as the normal route, with Kris opening a Fountain in the living room.

-Chapter 3 proceeds as normal, but in Chapter 4, Noelle asks Kris if they can talk privately after Kris removes the soul.
-Entering the ventilation system, the soul overhears a conversation between Kris and Noelle, where it is revealed that Kris took Berdly to the hospital the previous night before visiting Noelle.
-During their visit, Kris claimed the Dark World was just a dream and removed a thorn—the Thorn Ring's form in the Light World—from her hand.
-The soul then enters the room, takes control of Kris, and directly communicates with Noelle, revealing to her that the soul can read her thoughts and that the previous events actually happened, before forcing the thorn back into her.
-Afterwards, Kris furiously throws the soul in a trash can and beats it up before Carol orders everyone to leave the house.
-The chapter continues mostly unchanged until the end, when Carol leaves a phone message for Kris, telling them that Noelle is looking forward to seeing them at the festival tomorrow.
+Chapter 3 proceeds mostly as normal with only minor dialogue changes.
+However, in Chapter 4, Noelle asks Kris in Holiday Manor if they can talk privately after Kris removes their soul.
+Entering the ventilation system, the soul overhears a conversation between Kris and Noelle, in which it is revealed that Kris took Berdly to the hospital and visited Noelle the previous night.
+During their visit, Kris claimed the Dark World was just a dream and removed a thorn – the Thorn Ring's form in the Light World – from her hand.
+The soul enters the room, takes control of Kris, and directly communicates with Noelle before forcing the thorn back into her.
+Afterward, a furious Kris throws the soul in a trash can and beats it up before Carol orders everyone to leave.
+The chapter continues mostly unchanged until the end, when Carol calls Kris and tells them that Noelle is looking forward to seeing them at the Festival.

+In Chapter 5, Kris tries to avoid the Festival by sleeping through the day.
+After the player forces them to get out of bed and explore the empty town with Susie, they meet Noelle at the lake.
+Convinced that Kris can free her from her mundane life, Noelle begs them to take control of her and make her do something "crazy" and "impossible".
+The two hold hands and walk into the lake until they are submerged.
+The screen fades to white, then cuts to black; the text "Insert Chapter 7 Side B" appears before the player is booted back to the game's chapter select screen, unable to continue playing.
+If the player aborts the route at this point, the game reverts to Noelle's normal route scene with Susie.
+Aside from Noelle criticizing herself for failing to break character, the rest of the chapter remains mostly unchanged.